vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 Send and receive emails in Leansoft with an email server
 ====================================================

-Odoo Online or Odoo.sh users
+Leansoft Online or Leansoft.sh users
 ============================

 Since **Leansoft sets up its own mail servers for the database**, outgoing and incoming emails already